huskyroboticsteam/Resurgence/README.md

 # Resurgence
 Main onboard codebase for the Husky Robotics rover.

+# Updating Dependencies

+Some of our dependencies are team-managed, including the CAN library and the H264Encoder.
+Leads can use the [ubuntu-repo](https://github.com/huskyroboticsteam/ubuntu-repo) to create new builds of these dependencies when they are updated.

+**IMPORTANT:** When a dependency is updated, remember to update the required version number in [CMakeLists.txt](src/CMakeLists.txt) as well as in the [CI script](.github/workflows/ccpp.yml).

 # Pre-Setup Notes

 Our codebase is developed for an NVIDIA Jetson TX2, which runs Ubuntu Linux; as such, much